English

 Social integration

-Understanding canadian culture
+Understanding Canadian culture

 Canada is known for its multiculturalism, but each community has its canadian customs.
 Read up on Canadian culture and history, and prepare yourself for potential culture shock.
 Understanding the Canadian way of life will help you settle in more comfortably.